-First, the probationer's attorney files a motion for "early termination of probation" with the court.
+If a defendant does not meet these requirements, the defendant may still ask for early termination of probation.
+First, the probationer’s attorney files a motion for “early termination of probation” with the court.
 Then the judge contacts the D.A. and probation officer for their input; the judge may also hold a court hearing on the matter.
 Finally, the judge decides whether to grant or deny the request.

 Note that there are some judges in Las Vegas who never grant early termination of probation in any case.
 And the remaining judges consider it on a case-by-case basis.
 These judges will be more likely to grant early termination of probation if the following two conditions are met: